Adyen/adyen-python-api-library/README.md

 ## Documentation

-Follow the rest of our guides from the[documentation](http://adyen.github.io/adyen-python-api-library/index.html)on how to use this library.
+Follow the rest of our guides from the [documentation](http://adyen.github.io/adyen-python-api-library/index.html) on how to use this library.

 ## Licence